mapcomm/mapping.community-carto_install_doc/README.md

 (JK Note: next line unsure - may need to revert this to a side loaded configuration, cf. original Readme.md from May, content under "Now finally edit the hosts file to include `localhost.lan` and whatever your server URL will be")

-Change the line starting with: `binary:           'which ogr2ogr2.1'` to: `binary:           'which ogr2ogr'`

 Change the line starting with: `account_host:       'localhost.lan:3000'` to: `account_host:       'carto.mapping.community'`

 Make the following changes to the `sql_api` section of this file as below: